Quuxplusone/RecreationalMath/HararyTicTacToe/README.md

 `simple-compress-oracle.py` is a greedy algorithm to compress a dictionary in my notation.
-Patashnik's dictionary compresses down to about 900 lines (more or perhaps fewer, depending on how the lines are ordered, because of how the greedy algorithm works).
+Patashnik's dictionary compresses down to about 951 lines (more or perhaps fewer, depending on how the lines are ordered, because of how the greedy algorithm works).
+`oracle.patashnik-qubic-partial.txt` is the result of that compression.

 (The resulting dictionary is in approximately the right format to be consumed by `play-against-oracle.cpp`, except that `play-against-oracle.cpp`